umehina/astro-chiri-cloudflare/src/content/about/about.md

 Effortlessly share your thoughts in _a calm & dustless space._

-Check posts for details and view source on [GitHub](https://github.com/the3ash/astro-chiri).
+This is a fork of the **[original project](https://github.com/the3ash/astro-chiri)** so that it can be deployed on Cloudflare Workers.
+Check posts for details and view source on [GitHub](https://github.com/umehina/astro-chiri-cloudflare).